Daniel0n0/trade_api/README.md

 1. A Chrome/Chromium window opens using a persistent profile stored at `~/.robinhood-playwright-profile` (configurable in `src/config.ts`).
 2. If you are already authenticated, the script goes directly to the dashboard.
 3. Otherwise, follow the on-screen prompts to enter credentials and complete MFA manually.
-When the dashboard is visible, return to the terminal and press **Enter** to continue.
+The script will poll for an authenticated session every 10 seconds (up to 3 attempts).
+Once the dashboard is detected, the workflow continues automatically.
-4. The automation navigates to the portfolio and watchlist pages, keeping the window visible until you close it manually.
+4. The automation navigates to the portfolio, watchlist, and opens dedicated tabs for the configured SPY/SPX modules.
+The browser remains visible until you close it manually.

 ### Resetting the Profile